 If you are searching for a business analyst training program, I am sure you will get a lot of options to choose from.
 Selecting the right business analyst training provider can be a daunting task.
 More so because the courses don’t come cheap so you can’t use the trial and error techniques.

 Disclaimer: I represent an IT certification training provider, TECHCANVASS and we are into business analyst training courses.
 However, I have tried to write this article considering myself as someone who is looking to find the right training provider.

 So, how do you go about selecting the appropriate business analyst training provider?
 I have shortlisted the top 7 parameters to select the right training provider for business analyst training.

 Think like an Employer

-Even before you start searching for training providers, you must put yourself in an employer shoes and consider the skills you will be expecting for this role.
-As an entry level business analyst, what is going to be your role and which skills will enable you to perform the role efficiently?
+Even before you start searching for training providers, you must put yourself in an employer’s shoes and consider the skills you will be expecting for this role.
+As an entry-level business analyst, what is going to be your role and which skills will enable you to perform the role efficiently?

-So understanding the requisite skills for an entry level business analyst will be first step.
-Let me help you with the top 6 skills for an entry level business analyst:
+So understanding the requisite skills for an entry-level business analyst will be the first step.
+Let me help you with the top 6 skills for an entry-level business analyst:

 a) Ability to engage customers for requirements elicitation/gathering